anz-f5/f5xc-waap-palo-gwlb-aws/README.md

 With the 2nd option, in the context of an AWS deployment, traffic will hit an NLB and that NLB will then send traffic to a cluster of WAAP nodes.
 The NLB and WAAP nodes are automatically deployed by the F5XC management portal, but they are deployed in your AWS environemnt and this is referred to as a Customer Edge.

-This solution talks about the 2nd mode of WAAP consumption (Customer Edge) being integrated with a Palo Alto next-gen firewall solution deployed within a shared AWS environment.
+This solution talks about the 2nd mode of WAAP consumption (Customer Edge) being integrated with a Palo Alto next-gen firewall solution deployed in an AWS environment.

 ## Solution